HR10Knights/Sage/README.md

 * Sign in to or create team
 * Team has one project
 * Project has many tasks
-* Tasks has one state
+* Tasks have one state
   * Staging (default)
   * In progress
   * Complete